 Anthropologist Clifford Geertz (1926-2006) is a well-known name within Religion Studies for his understanding of religion being a “cultural system.”
-This he articulated in his essay Religion as a Cultural System (1966) where he examined anthropological approaches to religion.
-Anthropologist Talal Asad claims that Geertz provided “the most influential, certainly the most accomplished, anthropological definition of religion to have appeared in the last two decades” (1).
+This he articulated in his essay Religion as a Cultural System (1966) which examined anthropological approaches to religion.
+Anthropologist Talal Asad suggests Geertz to have provided “the most influential, certainly the most accomplished, anthropological definition of religion to have appeared in the last two decades” (1).

 Geertz’s Definition of Religion